How to Collect User Feedback Without Annoying Your Users

 The best product teams collect feedback continuously, not through quarterly surveys.
 Here's how to build a low-friction feedback loop that actually works.

-The Problem With Most Feedback Programs
+Why Do Most Feedback Programs Fail?

 Most product teams collect user feedback the wrong way.
 They send a quarterly NPS survey, review the results once, then forget about it until next quarter.
 The result: stale data, no actionable signal, and users who feel unheard.